Fred Quimby: Life and career

 Quimby was born in Minneapolis, Minnesota, and started his career as a journalist.
 In 1907, he managed a film theater in Missoula, Montana.
 Later, he worked at Pathé, and became a member of the board of directors before leaving in 1921 to become an independent producer.
 He was hired by Fox Film in 1924, and moved to MGM in 1927 to head its short features department.
 In 1937, he was assigned to create MGM's animation department.

 In 1939, William Hanna and Joseph Barbera presented Quimby with a proposal for a series of cartoons featuring a cat and a mouse.
 Although he had no interest in the idea, Quimby approved, and the result was Puss Gets the Boot, which was nominated for an Academy Award.
 Initially, he refused to pursue more Cat and Mouse cartoons after Puss Gets the Boot.
 However, following the critical and financial success of that cartoon, he agreed to make Tom and Jerry an official cartoon of the MGM cartoon studio.

 As producer, Quimby became a multiple recipient of the Academy Award for Animated Short Film for the Tom and Jerry films, though he never invited Hanna and Barbera onstage when he accepted the awards.
+His name became well known due to its prominence in the credits of MGM'S cartoons, appearing alone in the final title card before the beginning of the cartoon proper, a placement often used for the cartoon's director in shorts released by other studios, such as Warner Bros.

-His name became well known due to its prominence in the cartoon credits, and Quimby took sole credit for approving and producing the Tom and Jerry series.
-Quimby was not involved in the creative process and had a difficult relationship with animators, including Hanna and Barbera, who believed that Quimby was not fit for a real animation leader:
+Quimby took sole credit for approving and producing the Tom and Jerry series, but was not involved in the creative process and had a difficult relationship with animators, including Hanna and Barbera, who believed that Quimby was not fit for a real animation leader:

 After the production of Good Will to Men (a remake of Peace on Earth), Quimby retired from MGM in May 1955, with Hanna and Barbera assuming his role as co-heads of the studio and taking over the production title for the Tom and Jerry shorts.

-Despite the success with Hanna and Barbera, MGM assumed that re-releasing old cartoons would be more profitable, and the MGM's cartoon division did not last long after; it was closed in 1957.
+Despite its success with Hanna and Barbera's releases, MGM assumed that re-releasing old cartoons would be more profitable, and the cartoon division was closed in 1957.
 MGM would later contract first Gene Deitch and then Chuck Jones to produce more Tom and Jerry shorts through their own studios during the 1960s.

 Quimby died of a heart attack in Santa Monica, California on September 16, 1965, about seven weeks after his 79th birthday, and was buried at Forest Lawn Memorial Park in Glendale, California.